AseelJamaan/Mech-Task-1/README.md

 5. **Fillet:** To smooth out sharp edges for a polished look.
 6. **Shell:** To ensure the cup is hollow and has a realistic wall thickness.

-Let me know if this works for your README!